adamsteff/capstone_create_blue_green_pipeline/README.md

 ### Create Blue-Green service
 This steps applies the change to loadblancer by running `kubectl apply -f ./blue-green-service.json`

+## Usage

 ### Master Branch
-When you code change are commited and push in the master branch the follow steps will occur.
+- When your code change are commited and push in the master branch the follow steps will occur.
+- Lint HTML
+- Build Docker Image
+- Push Docker Image
+- Set Kubectl Context to Cluster

+All the other steps in the pipeline are skipped and no upates to the website will be made.

+### Blue Branch
+When your code change are commited and push in the blue branch the follow steps will occur.
 Lint HTML
 Build Docker Image
 Push Docker Image
 Set Kubectl Context to Cluster

-All the other steps in the pipeline are skipped and no upates to the website will be made.
+Create Blue Controller
+Deploy to Production
+Rollout Blue Changes
+Create Blue-Green service

-### Blue Branch
+### Green Branch
+When your code change are commited and push in the green branch the follow steps will occur.
+Lint HTML
+Build Docker Image
+Push Docker Image
+Set Kubectl Context to Cluster
+Create Green Controller
+Deploy to Production
+Rollout Green Changes
+Create Blue-Green service